inferno-collection/Docs/docs/resources/spotlight/migration.md

 The global values in [`ic_spot_defaultSpotlightConfiguration`](config.md#default-spotlight-configuration) apply whenever a spotlight definition does not supply its own appearance or movement value.
 :::

-## Convert Extra-Based Spotlights In-Game
+## Convert Vehicle Definitions In-Game

-Legacy `VehicleExtras` entries do not include a light-source position, so the web migration tool cannot convert them accurately. v1.1.0 includes an in-game conversion command that finds the most suitable `extralight_*` bone for each old extra-based spotlight.
+The in-game converter reads all three legacy vehicle-definition lists from the old configuration:

+- `VehicleExtras` → `extras`
+- `VehicleMods` → `mods`
+- `VehiclePersistents` → `persistents`

+For legacy extras, it temporarily spawns each vehicle model, applies the enabled extra, and finds the `extralight_1` through `extralight_4` bone nearest to the configured driver or passenger seat.
+This produces a vehicle-relative light-source position that a web tool cannot determine accurately.

+Modkit and persistent entries retain their existing legacy `LightPosition`.
+The converter also preserves `EnableHighBeams` when it is set.

 ### Prepare the Old Configuration

+1. Find the backed-up v1.0.5 `config.json` that contains your old `VehicleExtras`, `VehicleMods`, and/or `VehiclePersistents` entries.
-1. Copy your backed-up v1.0.5 `config.json` into the root of the v1.1.0 `inferno-spotlight` resource folder.
+2. Copy that file into the root of the updated `inferno-spotlight` resource folder—the same folder that contains `fxmanifest.lua`, `config.cfg`, and `spotlights.json`.
-2. Rename the copied file to `old-config.json`.
+3. Rename the copied file to `old-config.json`.
-3. Ensure the file still contains the old `VehicleExtras` array.
+4. Do not replace `spotlights.json` yet. `old-config.json` must contain the complete old `config.json` contents, not only one of its arrays.
-4. Ensure the player running the command has the [`InfernoSpotlight.Tool`](config.md#use-spotlight-tool) ACE permission.
+5. Ensure the player running the command has the [`InfernoSpotlight.Tool`](config.md#use-spotlight-tool) ACE permission.

 ### Run the Conversion